 Nexafed was launched in mid-December 2012 and Nexafed Sinus Pressure + Pain was launched in February 2015.
 We sell our Nexafed products in the United States to wholesale pharmaceutical distributors as well as directly to chain drug stores.
 Our Nexafed products are sold subject to the right of return usually for a period of up to twelve months after the product expiration.
-Both products had an initial shelf life of twenty-four months from the date of manufacture, which shelf life has been extended to thirty-six months for Nexafed product supplied to us during 2016 from one of the Company's contract manufactures.
+The Nexafed products currently have a shelf life of twenty-four months from the date of manufacture.
 Given the limited sales history of our Nexafed products, we could not reliably estimate expected returns of the product at the time of shipment to certain customers.
-During 2014, we continued deferring the recognition of revenue.
+During 2014, we continued deferring the recognition of revenue and at December 31, 2014 we had accumulated deferred revenue of \$353 thousand of Nexafed shipments.
 During the first quarter of 2015, we determined we had obtained sufficient sales returns history to reasonably estimate future product returns from those customers.
 We recorded a one-time adjustment in the first quarter of 2015 to recognize revenue that had previously been deferred, resulting in additional net revenues of \$314 thousand after recording a liability for sales returns of \$120 thousand, and recorded cost of sales of \$255 thousand.
 We currently recognize revenue from our Nexafed product line when the price is fixed and determinable at the date of sale, title and risk of ownership have been transferred to the customer, and returns can be reasonably estimated, which generally occurs at the time of product shipment.
-At December 31, 2016 and 2015, we have a \$304 thousand and \$205 thousand sales returns liability, respectively.
-We review our sales return liability against sales returns activity each calendar quarter.
+At December 31, 2015, we have a \$205 thousand sales returns liability which will be reviewed against sales returns activity each calendar quarter for adjustment.